-The results of the Forecast show that the net energy for load (NEL) to be supplied to ARP Participants is expected to grow at an annual average growth rate of 1.2% from 2017-2026.
-The Base Case ARP forecast summer coincident peak (CP) demand and NEL for Calendar Year 2017 are 1,251 MW and 6,026 GWh, respectively.
+The results of the Forecast show that the net energy for load (NEL) to be supplied to ARP Participants plus estimated sales for resale, including transmission losses, is expected to grow at an annual average growth rate of 0.96% from 2018-2027.
+The Base Case ARP forecast summer coincident peak (CP) demand and NEL for Calendar Year 2018, inclusive of sales for resale and transmission losses, are 1,307 MW and 6,154 GWh, respectively.